ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 5. Log in to the cluster.
 Choose a method to login to an OpenShift cluster.
 [Learn more about the methods to login](/docs/openshift?topic=openshift-access_cluster#access_automation).

 ### Step 2.
-Store your LogDNA ingestion key as a Kubernetes secret
+Store your logging ingestion key as a Kubernetes secret
 {: #config_agent_os_cluster_step2}

-You must create a Kubernetes secret to store your LogDNA ingestion key for your service instance.
-The LogDNA ingestion key is used to open a secure web socket to the LogDNA ingestion server and to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.
+You must create a Kubernetes secret to store your logging ingestion key for your service instance.
+The logging ingestion key is used to open a secure web socket to the logging ingestion server and to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.

 1. Create a project.
 A project is a namespace in a cluster.